walterl/git-memex/res/defaults/README.md

 It is a normal git repository, with some scripts to make operations easier.

+You are welcome to delete this `README.md` file: `gmx-rm README.md`

 ## Usage

 To use the database, `cd` to this directory and use any of the following